cloudnative-pg/plugin-barman-cloud/web/docs/object_stores.md

 This method avoids storing credentials in Kubernetes by enabling the usage of [Azure Managed Identities](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) authentication mechanism.
 This can be enabled by setting the `inheritFromAzureAD` option to `true`.
-Managed Identitity can be configured for the AKS Cluster by following the [Azure documentation](https://learn.microsoft.com/en-us/azure/aks/use-managed-identity?pivots=system-assigned).
+Managed Identity can be configured for the AKS Cluster by following the [Azure documentation](https://learn.microsoft.com/en-us/azure/aks/use-managed-identity?pivots=system-assigned).

 ```yaml